PhD, Modern Spanish Literature, Stanford University, 2007

 I specialize in late eighteenth- to early twentieth-century Spanish literature, philosophy, and culture, including Enlightenment thought, interdisciplinary nineteenth-century studies, philosophy of science and the body, Gender Studies, social history of ideas in medicine, modernist aesthetics, and the avant-garde.

-I am the co-director of the Spanish and Italian Studies Forum at PSU.
+I am the co-director of the Iberian Modernist Studies Forum (IMSF) at PSU dedicated to the study of Iberian modernisms.
 I am also the recipient of the Edward and Dorothy Clarke Kempf Memorial Fund (2016), Institute of Arts and Humanities Resident Scholar Grant (2012-2013), Richard Rorty Fellowship from the Benjamin Franklin Institute at the Universidad de Alcalá de Henares (2010), as well the Team-Teaching Grant and Challenge Grant from the Institute of Arts and Humanities and the National Endowment for the Humanities (2008).
 I was awarded Stanford University’s distinguished Centennial Teaching Award in 2007.
 In 2005, I had the honor of participating as a respondent to the roundtable debates commemorating the 25th Anniversary of the Príncipe de Asturias Awards in Oviedo, Spain.

 I am the Series Editor of the Iberian and Latin American Cultures monographic series with McGill-Queen’s UP.
 I am always eager to receive proposals for innovative and interesting books.
-To reach me with a book proposal, please visit McGill-Queen’s UP website (Our Series) or follow the MQUP link below.
+To reach me with a book proposal, please contact me directly or visit McGill-Queen’s UP website.